 Children and teens who enjoy singing will be challenged while having fun.
 Whether exploring singing for the first time, or preparing for a conservatory audition, Sarah will guide you towards finding your voice.

-Some of things children learn through private lessons through age appropriate repertoire are :
+Some of things children learn and achieve through private lessons through age appropriate repertoire are :

 1. Gain Confidence

 10. Character and stylistic choices

 The Musical Development Program Children taking private lessons are encouraged to participate in the The Royal Conservatory's Music Development program, beginning with the prepratory level.
 More information can be found here: